themindfuldev/lazy-loading-js-modules/src/README.md

 ## Module

 - *Structural* design pattern
-- Purpose: to define reusable components with private/public attributes and methods
+- Purpose: to define reusable components with private/public variables and functions
 - Pre-condition: a chunk of code with a return point
 - Post-condition: a definition that represents that chunk of code as a module